 After an enchanting, enriching journey to the heart of Polynesian civilization, unwind or enjoy the various activities and lectures offered.

-On lovely Rangiroa, the largest atoll in the world, tuck into a picnic on a golden beach.
-Here you will find some of the best diving in the world and there are excellent snorkelling and scuba diving activities available for all levels.
+On lovely Rangiroa, the largest atoll in the world, you will find some of the best diving in the world.
+"Rangi" is an underwater jewel box with stunning colours of coral and clouds of tropical fish and there are excellent snorkelling and scuba diving activities available for all levels.
 (Please note you will need to have a divers certificate to dive at Rangiroa).
-"Rangi" is an underwater jewel box with stunning colours of coral and clouds of tropical fish.
-You will also have the opportunity to purchase black pearls from local pearl farmers.
+You will also have the opportunity to visit a working pearl farm and purchase the local pearls.

 Today the Aranui anchors in the magnificent blue lagoon of Bora Bora.
 Passengers can spend the day on the pristine white sand beaches, perhaps snorkelling or enjoying a picnic.
 Other excursions are available today (at extra cost).
-These include an island tour of the lagoon, swimming with manta rays and small sharks, or a helicopter tour.
+These include a circle island tour by boat or bus, 4WD off-road tour, shark and manta ray feeding, or a helicopter tour.

-The itinerary above is based on Saturday departures throughout 2019.
+The itinerary above is based on Saturday departures throughout 2020.
 Itineraries departing on Thursdays will vary slightly.
-The 2020 and 2021 itineraries will also vary slightly.
+The 2021 itineraries will also vary slightly.
 For Thursday departures or departures throughout 2020-21 please contact us for full details.

 Please note cruise itineraries are subject to change due to sea and weather conditions.